rbergman/tendril-connect-demos/README.md

 	npm install -g coffee # if not already installed npm install

-At [Tendril's developer site](https://dev.tendrilinc.com), create an app to acquire an OAuth2 app id and key.
-Then:
+Next:

-	cp config/oauth.coffee.sample config/oauth.coffee
+	cp config/env.coffee.sample config/env.coffee

+Edit env.coffee to configure a custom session secret for your app.
+This can be any secret pass phrase you deem appropriate.

-Edit oauth.coffee to add your app id and secret.
-Then, you should be ready to start the server like so:
+Then at [Tendril's developer site](https://dev.tendrilinc.com), create an app to acquire an OAuth2 app id and key.
+Further edit oauth.coffee to add your app id and secret.
+At this point you should be ready to start the server like so:

-	./server
+	./server [server port]

 Or:

-	coffee ./app/server.coffee
+	coffee ./app/server.coffee [server port]

+The server will start on port 3001, unless you optionally specify your own port in the commands above.